netsells/laravel-geoscope/README.md

 ```

 **If you create a custom scope driver, please consider putting in a pull Request to add it to the package so it may be used by others.**

+#### Scope Driver Security

+Due to the nature of the queries being run by GeoScope, both the `whereRaw()` and `orWhereRaw` methods are used.
+The drivers included by default
+protect against sql injection attacks (using prepared statements and by checking for valid lat long column config values).
+It is important that when creating
+custom scope drivers, that you also take this into consideration for any user input that you pass directly to it.